 Consult With a Putnam County Car Accident Lawyer

 If you’ve been involved in a car accident in Putnam County, New York, you may be entitled to compensation through a personal injury lawsuit.
 Attorney Michael LoGiudice understands the pain and devastation that can follow a serious car accident.
 He has recovered millions of dollars in compensation for Putnam County car accident victims.
 Contact him today to schedule your free initial consultation.

 Common Car Accident Injuries

 Car accident injuries can heavily impact a victim’s life.
-Attorney Michael LoGiudice has successfully represented many clients who’ve been catastrophically injured in car accidents that were not their fault.
+Attorney Michael LoGiudice has successfully represented many clients in Putnam County who’ve been catastrophically injured in car accidents that were not their fault.
 He will advocate for the full amount of compensation his clients deserve to obtain the best medical attention for their injuries going forward.
 Serious car accidents can cause the following types of injuries:

 - brain damage, including traumatic brain injuries (TBI)

 - paralysis and other spinal cord injuries, such as herniated discs

 What to Do After a Putnam County Car Accident

 Being involved in a car accident is a jarring experience, and it can be challenging to know what steps to take.
 One of the most important steps you can take after a car accident is to seek medical attention.
 If the paramedics who arrive at the car accident scene recommend that you go to the emergency room, follow their advice.
 Even if you don’t think you’re seriously injured, we recommend undergoing a comprehensive medical evaluation.